ananye20/pubmedscraper/README.md

 ## How It Works
 ### User Input:
 The scraper first prompts the user to input their search term, specifying the details they want to extract from PubMed.
-This could include journal names, author details, PubMed IDs, citations, or any combination thereof.
+This could include anything related to medical or pubmed data may it be journal names, author details, PubMed IDs, citations, or any combination or any medical term thereof.

 ### Data Retrieval:
 Once the search term is provided, the scraper initiates the process of data retrieval.
 It constructs the appropriate URL for the PubMed search query and proceeds to scrape the search results page using BeautifulSoup and requests libraries.